-After a Google search of the word ‘social’ one description in particular struck a chord with the way in which the word ‘social’ connects with me.
+After a Google search of the word ‘social’, one description in particular struck a chord with what ‘social’ means with me.

-People also connect with celebrity via twitter in a way which I find strangely fascinating.
-Through the click of the tweet send button you can express your opinion in response to a typical tweet, ‘does anybody like anchovies?’
+People can also connect with celebrities via Twitter in a way which I find strangely fascinating.
+And you can even express your fascinating opinion on a typical tweet such as, ‘does anybody like #anchovies?’

-Would it be better for our emotional self if the clock re-wound back to the 1950s when we merely mused over a poster of Marilyn Monroe on the wall?
-Or is the ability to closely communicate with celebrity helping us achieve a greater sense of self through the online world, and in a small way helping us feel less like your average Joe in rough economic times and more like a glamorous celebrity if we can discuss with our idols and peers whether anchovies on pizza are the (hashtag) future?
+Would it be better for our emotional self if the clock rewound back to when we merely mused over a poster of Marilyn Monroe?
+Or is the ability to closely communicate with celebrity online helping us achieve a greater sense of self?
+Does it help us feel less like your average Joe in rough economic times and more like a glamorous celebrity if we can discuss with our idols and peers whether anchovies on pizza are the #future?